20/21 term dates and schedules coming soon.

 - your level of aural perception through a series of listening tests

 - your ability to improvise (popular and contemporary only)

 The audition will last approximately 30 minutes.
 A piano, amplifiers, drum kit and a CD player can all be provided if needed.

-In addition, you will be asked to complete a written paper to establish your current level of understanding of music theory.
+In addition, you will be asked to complete a short written paper to establish your current level of understanding of music theory.